Path-connectivity of the set of uniquely ergodic and cobounded foliations: Paths in the punctured case, and Islands of point-pushes

-Without property $(\ast)$ the conclusion remains true for $\hat{F}, \hat{F}'$ which are sufficiently close (depending on $\tau$) to lifts $\hat{\delta}, \hat{\delta'}$ of the curves $\delta, \delta'$. \end{cor} \begin{proof} This follows exactly like the previous proof, using that the lifting map $\PMF(S) \to \PMF(\hat{S})$ is continuous. \end{proof} As an application of Theorem~\ref{thm:contracted-paths}, we can now prove the main theorem in the case of punctured surfaces. \begin{thm} Suppose that $\Sigma$ is a surface of genus $g \geq 2$ and with $p \geq 3$ punctures.
-Then the set of uniquely ergodic foliations on $\Sigma$ is path-connected. \end{thm} To prove the theorem, the main step is to show that one can connect an arbitrary uniquely ergodic foliation $F$ to a torus good foliation.
-In order to do this, we use the connection to splitting sequences described in Section~\ref{sec:train-track-north-south}.
+As an application of Theorem~\ref{thm:contracted-paths}, we can now prove the main theorem in the case of punctured surfaces. \begin{thm} Suppose that $\Sigma$ is a surface of genus $g \geq 2$ and with $p \geq 1$ punctures.
+Then the set of uniquely ergodic foliations on $\Sigma$, $\mathcal{UE}(\Sigma)$, is path-connected.
+Moreover, given any finite set $S$, we have that $\mathcal{UE}(\Sigma) \setminus S$ is path connected. \end{thm} To prove the theorem, the main step is to show that one can connect an arbitrary uniquely ergodic foliation $E$ to a torus good foliation.
+By Corollary~\ref{cor:tg-connected} this will be enough to show the theorem.

+Before beginning the proof in earnest, let us remark quickly about the case that $\Sigma$ has only a single marked point.
+In the previous section, we usually thought of the surfaces to have at least two marked points (since this is much harder, and the naturally occuring case in the proof of the main theorem in the closed case).
+However, for a single marked point we simply set the ``pairwise badly approximable'' condition in the definition of torus good differentials to be empty.
+A torus good differential in this sense has cobounded vertical foliation, and (any) point-push (of the single point) preserves this property.
+Hence, the desired results also hold in this case.

+In order to prove the main step, we use the connection to splitting sequences described in Section~\ref{sec:train-track-north-south}.

-To this end, let $\tau$ be a maximal train track carrying $F$, and $\tau_s$ a full splitting sequence in direction of $F$.
+To this end, let $\tau$ be a maximal train track carrying $E$, and $\tau_s$ a full splitting sequence in direction of $E$.
 We let $(f_n, k_n)$ be an associated $\Mcg$-sequence.
 First, we need the following statement, purely about the model neighbourhoods. \begin{lem} Given any $k$ there is a torus cover $p_k:\Sigma \to T$, so that the lift of every foliation from $T$ via $p_k$ is contained in $\mathcal{U}^{(k)}$. \end{lem} \begin{proof} Let $p:\Sigma\to T$ be any branched torus cover, and let $L\subset \PMF$ be the set of all lifts of foliations on $T$ via $p$.
 Precomposing the cover $p$ by a mapping class $\varphi^{-1}$ replaces $L$ by $\varphi(L)$.